It was a good day when I covered all of the walls in my office with big, cheap whiteboards.

 Sealing and Cleaning a Whiteboard with Waxes

 The first to drop out were the non-car waxes.
-Cheng Countertop Wax and Paste Finishing Wax are amazing for our DIY concrete countertops.
+Cheng Countertop Wax (paid link) and Paste Finishing Wax (paid link) are amazing for our DIY concrete countertops.
 Whiteboard treatments, though?
 Not so much.

 You can see here that they left a smeary mess when I tried to erase the whiteboard after just one hour.